-Between those two and Ekpe Udoh, Milwaukee has an exceptional shot blocking trio of length and athleticism, if not a great deal of girth.
+Between those two and Ekpe Udoh, Milwaukee has an exceptional shot-blocking trio of length and athleticism, if not a great deal of girth.
 And between those three, Larry Sanders just lost his job.
-Henson also continues a strong Milwaukee pedigree of right handed big men who are really far better with their left hand.
+Henson also continues a strong Milwaukee pedigree of right-handed big men who are really better with their left hand.
 This seems relevant.

 Tyler Zeller remains on the board.
-Someone’s going to years of solid, unspectacular contribution.
-In unrelated news, I think Zeller should add a consistent three point shot and go for a Raef LaFrentz thing.
+Someone’s going to get five years of solid, unspectacular contribution late in this thing.
+In unrelated news, I think Zeller should add a consistent three-point shot and go for a Raef LaFrentz thing.
 I miss Raef LaFrentz.

 Pick 15: Philly picks next, but they too don’t seem right for Zeller, having picked the similar Nikola Vucevic just last year.
 Sure enough, they don’t, instead opting for a more awkward fit.